Manually requesting a Remote Desktop (RDP) certificate

 Exportable = FALSE

-; The key pair is created in the local machine memory
+; The key pair is generated in the local machine memory

 MachineKeySet = True